 Jimmy Heath clearly liked “Gingerbread Boy,” as it was recorded with yet another group featuring Heath on sax in 1964, this time for the album that would become Donald Byrd’s Mustang! (though this wasn’t included when the album was originally issued).
 The group here is Donald Byrd on trumpet, Heath on sax, McCoy Tyner on piano, Walter Booker on bass, and Joe Chambers on drums.
 This version has a big, brassy sound with Byrd and Heath playing the tune’s melody in unison, punctuated by Tyner’s piano chords.
 Tyner and Booker play the bassline in unison underneath the melody, something that Kelly did a bit on On The Trail.
 This version opens up to a sax solo from Heath at about 0:35 after the head.
 This version really pops, with a muscular rhythm section and a big sound from Byrd and Heath.
 Byrd’s trumpet also punctuates Heath’s solo, the first time at about 1:00 or 1:05.
 Heath takes a longer solo than on the versions above, really stretching this out for the first time.
 They’re in a nice groove at around 2:15, with Chambers’ snare pops on the four… Chambers and Tyner lock up nicely behind the solo at about 2:45 and Heath brings his solo to a close just before 3:00, handing the tune over to Byrd for a trumpet solo.
 Tyner and Heath play the rhythmic chords behind Byrd’s solo at about 3:20, near the start of the solo.
 Byrd takes an excellent melodic solo here… Chambers really digs into this at about 4:45 as Byrd’s solo continues.
 The trumpet solo comes to a close around 5:40, leading to a piano solo from McCoy Tyner.
 Where the Wynton Kelly and Tommy Flanagan solos were in a similar vein, Tyner’s sound on the piano is very distinctive, and he takes a muscular solo punctuated by the brass behind him.
 Lots of strong chords and great support from Joe Chambers’ drums.
 Tyner takes an excellent solo, though it loses a bit of steam toward the end.
 At about 8:00, the band returns to the “Gingerbread Boy” head and play through it with the same strong, brassy sound from the opening.
 After playing through the head, Donald Byrd improvises over the fade-out vamp at the end; Heath joins in the improvisation a bit at the very end.
 This version of “Gingerbread Boy” has a much punchier feel than the two versions of the tune above.
 Great playing from everyone involved in this on a very much recommended version of the tune.

 Three years after the versions above, Miles Davis included “Gingerbread Boy” on his 1967 album Miles Smiles.
 The lineup on this album is the same as on Davis’ ESP; Davis on trumpet, Wayne Shorter on sax, Herbie Hancock on piano, Ron Carter on bass, and Tony Williams on drums.
 The tune here is much faster than on the three versions above, with Tony Williams’ drums crashing furiously behind the head.
 The band takes a very muscular approach to the tune, something in common with the approach of Donald Byrd’s group.
 The trumpet and sax play the melody in unison here, and there is a slight addition to the melody here that substitutes for the rhythmic chords from Burrell’s guitar in the original version of this tune.
 Hancock’s piano almost completely lays out during the opening, with just a few almost inaudible notes.
 At about 0:25, the tune opens up for a trumpet solo.
 Hancock still lays out, so it’s just Davis, Carter, and Williams.
 Ah… this could go on for hours and I’d be more than happy with that… such an incredible groove here, Tony Williams is killing it and no one plays trumpet like this (though it’s the prototype for some of Wynton Marsalis’ 1980s stuff with this same rhythm section).
 At about 2:35, Shorter takes a sax solo, again unaccompanied by the piano.
 Williams is still absolutely on fire here… Shorter’s solo is great, though he sounds perhaps a bit less comfortable here than Davis did before him.
 Carter’s bass playing behind these solos is excellent… listen to the slides he plays around 4:10 behind Shorter’s solo (he plays some similar things during Davis’ solo as well)… At about 4:30, Hancock takes a piano solo using a single hand to play a melodic line, with no chordal accompaniment.
 An odd choice, but it works well here.
 At about 6:25, Hancock’s piano solo comes to a close and the band returns to the head.
 They play through the head this time with spaces left for Williams’ drumming.
 Then at around 7:10, Williams and Carter take a drum and bass duet for the next 20 seconds or so.
 This version ends strangely with Miles telling Teo (Macero) to “play that”.
 The way this band plays the head and Miles’ trumpet solo are both as good as it gets; the drum and bass duet at the end is also something that they could have expanded on (something about this tune’s ending keeps making me want to hear more).
 The solos from Shorter and Hancock are both great, though probably not what I would turn to for an example of their best stuff.
 All in all, it’s hard to argue with this.
 Essential listening.
-The Miles Davis band also played “Gingerbread Boy” in their live sets – very much worth checking some of those versions out, as well.

 “Gingerbread Boy” has been played many times over through the years… Elvin Jones and Dexter Gordon, to name a couple, have led bands that have performed the tune.
 I’ll jump ahead a few decades, though, to a 1997 release from J.J.
 Johnson.
 On The Brass Orchestra, the band includes Johnson, Robin Eubanks, Steve Turre, and Dave Purviance on trombone, Jon Faddis, Joe Wilder, and Eddie Henderson on trumpet, Howard Johnson and Tom Everett on tuba, Dan Faulk on sax, Renee Rosnes on piano, Rufus Reed on bass, Victor Lewis on drums, and Milton Cardona on percussion (phew!).
 From the opening of the tune, it’s clear that this version will be different, as this opens up sounding like the theme from a spy movie.
 The “Gingerbread Boy” theme is slowed down during the introduction over Lewis’ backbeat drums, but then the band plays through the theme at a faster tempo starting around 0:45, still over the backbeat drums and still with a spy theme feeling.
 At about 1:25, a tambourine joins in and a trombone solo starts with Rosnes raking her piano strings.
 The trombone solo is a strong melodic statement surrounded by lots of additional layers from the horns and percussion, while Rosnes’ piano punctuates with chords.
 This moves to a trumpet solo starting around 2:40.
 This is great stuff, an incredibly strong groove as the trumpet improvises a nice solo based on the tune’s melody.
 A sax solo follows the trumpet solo.
 Following the sax solo, there’s an amazing section starting at around 4:20 with what sounds like semi-chaotic brass playing.
 Then there is a huge swell from the horns that reaches its apex at around 5:10 as the band plays one phrase from the “Gingerbread Boy” head and then brings this version to an end.
 Wow!
 Amazing arrangement of this tune, a completely original take on this classic song.